lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 LF Pipelines Verify
 -------------------

 Verify job for the LF RelEng pipeline library.

-This can be implemented on any Jenkins machine that has the appropriate Pipelines plugins installed.
-It will look for a Gerrit system named "lf-releng" (which should be mapped to https://gerrit.linuxfoundation.org/infra/), and pull in the Jenkinsfile in the root directory of the repo.
+Requires the Pipelines plugins installed.
+This job will look for a Gerrit system named "lf-releng" (mapped to https://gerrit.linuxfoundation.org/infra/), and pull in the Jenkinsfile in the root directory of the repo.

 :Template Names:
     - lf-pipelines-verify